Medellin, the city that was once boasted as an example of transformation, registered an increase in homicides for the third consecutive year in 2018.

 Mayor Federico Gutierrez appears to be losing control over the city’s public administration, with disastrous consequences for the municipal treasury, economic development and public security.

-Homicides increased 7% in 2018 and are up 27% since 2015, the year that Medellin reached an all-time low and violence and Gutierrez was elected.
+Homicides increased 7% in 2018 and are up 27% since 2015, the year that Medellin reached an all-time low in violence and Gutierrez was elected.

 The war over the west